Thermodynamical and spectral phase transition for local diffeomorphisms in the circle: Introduction

 \

+It is in fact proved that SGP holds densely and a description is given to when it holds.

-As a first step in studying these issues, in this paper we obtained answers to the conjecture and question for dynamics in the circle.
+As a first step in studying these issues for smooth maps, in this paper we obtained answers to the conjecture and question for dynamics in the circle.

 This paper is organized as follows.
 In Section~\ref{Statement of the main results} we provide some definitions and the statement of the main results on thermodynamical and spectral phase transition.
 In Section \ref{stratpro} are summarized the key ideas of the proofs of each main result.
 In Section~\ref{prelim} we recall the necessary framework on Topological Dynamics, Thermodynamical formalism and Transfer operator.
-Section~\ref{Proofs} is devoted to the proof of the main results.
-Finally, in the Section~\ref{disque} some discussions on the main results are realized and some additional questions are proposed.
-In particular; in Section \ref{t0} is calculated the phase transition parameter, in Section \ref{nontra} some comments on the non-transitive case and Section \ref{hdc} it is discussed briefly on the higher dimensional context.
+In Section~\ref{Proofs} the main results are proved.
+Finally, in the Section~\ref{disque} some explicitly examples are given, discussions on the main results are realized and additional questions are proposed.
+In particular; in Section \ref{t0} is calculated the phase transition parameter, in Section \ref{nontra} some comments about the non-transitive case are made and Section \ref{hdc} it is discussed briefly on the higher dimensional context.